Skip to content

 Advance against royalties

-You will get paid a flat fee up front, before your product goes into production.
+You get paid a flat fee up front, before your product goes into production.
 Then once the licensee starts selling the product and your accumulated royalties surpass the flat fee paid, you’ll start to get royalties paid out regularly, either until the product sells out of the contract expires.

 An overview of contracts